JSeam2/Tora-Zilliqa/README.md

     outp = x + y
     ```

-  After committing your script successfully, the **scriptId** will be returned to you:
+  After deploying your script successfully, the **scriptId** will be returned:

   ```
   $ python3 executor_deploy_test.py